stefankaticec/cocos/rpc-common/documentation/protocol.md

 * A ServerID
 * A ClientID
 * A ClusterID
+* A resource ID
 * The empty string

 ### Server ids

 A server id has the format _servername@clustername_.
 The cluster name represents a group of servers that all serve the same domain.
 Clients usually address their requests to a cluster, not to a specific server.
 They only address a specific server if they answer a command from a server.

+### Resource ID

+A client connects to some "organisation" in cluster using _orgID#cluster_.

 ### Cluster ids